tensorflow/tensorflow/tensorflow/lite/g3doc/guide/build_cmake.md

 #### Build with kernel unit tests

-In order to be able to run kernel tests, you need to provide '-DTFLITE_KERNEL_TEST=on' flag.
+In order to be able to run kernel tests, you need to provide the `-DTFLITE_KERNEL_TEST=on` flag.
 Unit test cross-compilation specifics can be found in the next subsection.

 ```sh